The 1969 Ampeg NAMM Invitation

 |

-At the 1969 NAMM show in Chicago which ran from June 22nd to the 26th Dan Armstrong and Ampeg
+A month later, at the 1969 NAMM show in Chicago which ran from June 22nd to the 26th Dan Armstrong and Ampeg

 "Ampeg had released a brochure of the six string instrument earlier - actually when the guitar was still in the